 The candidate can register for M.Com in their preferred college through Online/ Offline mode

-M.Com course is a course of many specialisations.
-Some of the specialisation options available for the aspirants of M.Com course are:
+M.Com course is a course of many specializations.
+Some of the specialization options available for the aspirants of M.Com course are:

 Graduates of M.Com course enjoy a large variety of lucrative job opportunities in a large variety of areas with high employment scope as is enlisted below:

 The average course salary of an aspirant after the completion of M.Com course is INR 4 lakh per annum.
 This valuation may vary based on the sector and firm of employment as well as the aspirant's dedication, diligence and seniority at the workplace.